swxsoc/swxsoc/docs/user-guide/fillval_and_masks.rst

 * On write, any position equal to the literal bytes ``b"nan"`` or ``b"NaN"`` is treated as fill (this is how numpy coerces ``np.nan`` into ``S``/``U`` arrays) and is emitted to the CDF as a single space ``b" "``.
 * On read, only the spec sentinel ``b" "`` is mapped to a mask bit.
-  The literal string ``"nan"`` is never reinterpreted on read.
+  The literal string ``b"nan"`` is never reinterpreted on read.

-A consequence: a legitimate string value of ``"nan"`` will be coerced to fill on write.
+A consequence: a legitimate string value of ``b"nan"`` will be coerced to fill on write.
 If you need to preserve the literal four-byte string ``"nan"``, do not use it as a data value.

 Time / Epoch